dineshreddynaredla/react-book-repo/patterns/hooks.md

 The following is known about it's life cycle:

 - By default, React runs the effects after every render
-- Our effect is being run after React has flushed changes to the DOM
+- Our effect is being run after React has flushed changes to the DOM — including the first render

 ### Accessing the DOM tree